flawsv/apb/README.md

 + Camera look up/down hotkeys (Camera).

 ***Also with this installed, Alt + F4 finally works now, over a decade later.
 However it doesn't work in the character selection screen for now.
 But it works pretty much everywhere else.***

+# Bloom

+If you wish to disable the actual effects of bloom in-game but retain the blurry transparent background in the inventory/loadout menus, simply navigate to `APB Reloaded\Engine\Config\BaseEngine.ini`, find `DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` and add ; in front of it like so: `;DefaultPostProcessName=APBPostEffectMaterials.APBPostEffect_Process` then save the file.
+I recommend doing this only after you've installed any of the DTS variants as those replace BaseEngine.ini, assuming you wish to use a DTS config (but it is not required for this to work).

+Once that's done simply open the game and enable Bloom from the Video > Advanced settings.

 # Disabling UI elements